c99koder/wp-instagram-import/README.md

  You may also want to customize the title / content values on lines 73 and 74.
 By default, the Instagram caption will be used as the title and the post content will contain shortcodes to display a gallery of photos and videos

+ __Optional:__ Install https://wordpress.org/plugins/rest-api-meta-support to allow storing Instagram URLs in the post metadata for future reference

 ## Usage
 Check your Python version and make sure version 3.7 or newer is installed on your system:
 ```